GCSE Combined Science: new grading system

 The method used to set the grade 9-9 boundary for GCSE Combined Science is similar to the one used to set the grade 9 boundary for the first 9 to 1 GCSE results in 2017, but adapted for the double grade.

-Generally, a student who would have got an average grade A across science and additional science in 2017 would get grade 7-7 in GCSE Combined Science in 2018.
+Generally, a student who would have got an average grade A across science and additional science in 2017 would get grade 7-7 in GCSE Combined Science from 2018 onwards.

-For additional guidance, see our GCSE Combined Science grading scale factsheet >
+For additional guidance, see our GCSE Science tiering guide. >